The long life span offered by LED lighting is one of the major attractions for many people.

 Take note though; the stated life span is not the necessarily guaranteed.
 Ensure you check the warranty that is sold with the bulb as well as the life span.
-LEDs contain many components and can be subject to premature failures just like any other electrical product.
+LED light bulbs contain many components and can be subject to premature failures just like any other electrical product.

 How is it calculated?

-You may be asking: “If LED bulbs have only been around a short while, how is it possible to claim the LEDs will last 1000’s of hours?”
+You may be asking: “If LED bulbs have only been around a short while, how is it possible to claim the LED light bulbs will last 1000’s of hours?”

 - All LED bulbs are subjected to rigorous testing.

 - As part of this testing, the LED chips used within a bulb/ lamp are illuminated and under careful observation, the lumens are measured continuously.

 - The collated data can then be input into a mathematic formula that, based on various patterns formed will calculate and predict the L70/ L50 figures.

 For a more in-depth explanation, see this publication by LED manufacturer Cree on their LED testing.

 Will they last the estimated lifespan?

 Yes.
 Most customers, when using the LED light bulbs as directed, will experience years of use without failure.
 Some may even exceed the estimated ‘life span’ and not notice a depreciation of Lumen/ light output.
 LED light bulbs unlike incandescent bulbs should not just fail at the end of their life.
 Their lumens/ light output will depreciate over time.